-We have seen an increase in the number of small businesses facing VAT assessments of significant amounts, likely to have a severe impact on the company’s cashflow and financial status, particular in light of the current challenges concerning COVID-19.
-We have been successful in a number of hardship applications made on behalf of our client, to allow our clients to pay the disputed sums following their appeal in the Tax Tribunal.
+We have seen an increase in the number of small businesses facing VAT assessments of significant amounts, likely to have a severe impact on the company’s cash flow and financial status, particular in light of the current challenges concerning COVID-19.
+We have been successful in a number of hardship applications made on behalf of our clients, to allow our clients to pay the disputed sums following their appeal in the Tax Tribunal.

 Where a company or an individual has received an assessment from HMRC for payment of tax and this is the subject of an appeal to the First Tier Tax Tribunal, HMRC can request that payment of the assessment be made in full prior to the Tribunal hearing the appeal under section 84 of the VAT Act 1994.

-It is for the taxpayer to demonstrate that payment of the disputed tax would cause them to suffer financial hardship and each case will be considered on the basis of the facts.
+It is for the taxpayer to make an application and demonstrate that payment of the disputed tax would cause them to suffer financial hardship and each case will be considered on the basis of the facts.

 Information requested by HMRC when considering hardship applications